Cobot-Maker-Space/tas-art/docs/double3-flaws-and-bugs.md

 });
 ```

 Whilst this 'works', there are other initial settings despatched when the robot view is first loaded, and I'm concerned that the camera feed issue isn't isolated.
-More ocassionally **I've noticed the performance mode doesn't change** (despite the attempt to make it *high* in code), which doesn't break the system per se, but slows it down.
+More occasionally **I've noticed the performance mode doesn't change** (despite the attempt to make it *high* in code), which doesn't break the system per se, but slows it down.

 As a result, there is also a refresh button on the standby screen of the robot interface, such that local users can manually refresh the page to try and fix any issues which arise.
 This is all obviously non-optimal.